USS Hawes

-USS Hawes (FFG-53) is a later model guided missile frigate.
-She is named for Rear admiral Richard E. Hawes (1894-1968) who was twice decorated with the Navy Cross for submarine salvage operations.
+USS Hawes (FFG-53) was a later model guided missile frigate.
+She was named for Rear admiral Richard E. Hawes (1894-1968) who was twice decorated with the Navy Cross for submarine salvage operations.

 Construction

 The contract to build Hawes was awarded to Bath Iron Works, Bath, Maine, 22 May 1981, and her keel was laid 26 August 1983.
 She was launched 18 February 1984; sponsored by Mrs. Ruth H. Watson, daughter of the late Rear Adm.
 Hawes; delivered 1 February 1985, and commissioned 9 February 1985.

 Service history

 In the summer of 1987, Hawes deployed from a regular Sixth Fleet assignment in the Mediterranean to the Fifth Fleet in Persian Gulf to support Operation Earnest Will.
 Operation Earnest Will escorted reflagged Kuwaiti oil and natural gas tankers through the Persian Gulf during the Iran-Iraq War.
 Hawes led or participated in numerous convoy escort operations between September and November, 1987.
-In addition to its regular complement of crew, officers and an air detatchment of 2 SH-60B Seahawk helicopters, Hawes also embarked a detachment of 3 Task Force 160 (Delta Force) MH-6 helicopters, referred to as Sea Bats, as well as Stinger Missile crews for additional anti-air defense in the wake of the Iraqi attack on the USS Stark in May 1987.
+In addition to its regular complement of crew, officers and an air detachment of 2 SH-60B Seahawk helicopters, Hawes also embarked a detachment of 3 Task Force 160 (Delta Force) MH-6 helicopters, referred to as Sea Bats, as well as Stinger Missile crews for additional anti-air defense in the wake of the Iraqi attack on the USS Stark in May 1987.

 In late September 1987 a small Iranian Revolutionary Guard ship, the Iran Ajr, was discovered sowing mines in shipping lanes northeast of Bahrain and was subsequently attacked by elements of Task Force 160 embarked on the USS Jarrett and captured by a US Navy SEAL team.
 Subsequently, the Hawes took the Ajr under tow to an undisclosed location where US Navy EOD sailors scuttled the ship.

 Hawes also participated as an anti-air picket in support of Operation Nimble Archer, where US Navy destroyers and cruisers destroyed several Iranian natural gas platforms in response to a missile attack on the reflagged tanker Sea Isle City as she awaited the unloading of cargo at the Kuwait City terminal.